liang-bo96/Eelbrain/doc/development.rst

 **Writing New Tests**
   Any new feature or bugfix should be accompanied by corresponding unit tests.
   This helps prevent future regressions and validates that your code is working as expected.

-**Integration Testing**
-  For new modules (especially those with external dependencies like Plotly), ensure they:

-  - Are compatible with the Jupyter notebook environment
-  - Do not conflict with existing dependencies (particularly Matplotlib)
-  - Work across supported platforms (Linux, Windows 10+, macOS)
-  - Meet scientific visualization quality standards for accuracy and reproducibility

 **Performance Considerations**
   When implementing interactive features: